 - The first edition of Exalted ran with the idea that Creation was this to either the real world or the World of Darkness, with Creation undergoing successive revolutions and collapses that eventually left it diminished and bound into the world we know.
 The idea was eventually formally abandoned, but influences remain.

 - Houses of the Blooded presents itself as about the Ven people out of the world's mythic past.
 Specifically, it's about playing in the style of the Ven's own popular dramas about their own history, which they heavily mythologized.
-Yes, the sourcebook is rich with Literary Agent Hypothesis.
+Yes, the sourcebook is rich with Direct Line to the Author.

 - The first few hundred years of a game in Dwarf Fortress are typically this, a time where mythical beasts and gods (the latter actually demons posing as gods) roam the land, civilization is usually in the bronze age and still expanding, and the world in general is a far more dangerous place.
 Fast forward some years (or kill the beasties yourself) however, and time passes into the ages of Legends and Heroes, moving ahead as more of these creatures are killed.
 Eventually, if all mythical creatures are killed and humanity ends up being the only surviving civilized race, the world passes into the Age of Civilization entirely.
 There's also an "Age of Fairy Tales" if the mythical creatures are almost wiped out except for the odd almost-literal Hidden Elf Village somewhere the other races can't get at it.